 You cannot erase lines.
 You can only start over using clean.
-If you use the up arrow key on your keyboard, you will find commands you typed earlier.
+If you use the arrow keys on your keyboard, you can move the cursor to the end of any command line that you would like to repeat, and then hit enter to rerun the commands on that line.